Integer characteristic polynomial factorization and Hilbert space fragmentation

 \emph{Acknowledgments.} N.~R. was supported by the DOE Grant No. DE-SC0016239 and by the Princeton Global Network Funds.
 This work is also partly supported by a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (Grant Agreement No. 101020833).
+The Flatiron Institute is a division of the Simons Foundation.